BISO Home > USNMO/IIASA Homepage > IIASA Research Opportunities

 Southern African Young Scientists Summer Program

 The Southern African Young Scientists Summer Program (SA-YSSP), now in its third year, is a three-month program for talented young researchers to work with scientists from South Africa and IIASA.
-Each young scientist will work with a collaborating team of advanced researchers at the University of the Free State in Bloemfontein, South Africa from November 2, 2014 - January 31, 2015.
+The SA-YSSP is organized jointly by the South African National Research Foundation, the South African Department of Science and Technology, the University of the Free State in Bloemfontein, South Africa, and IIASA.

 PhD students from South Africa, sub-Saharan African countries, and other IIASA member countries are eligible to apply.
 Last year’s SA-YSSP included two U.S. participants: Simon Nampindo from the University of Massachusetts and Nathaniel Tindall from the Georgia Institute of Technology.
-The SA-YSSP application deadline is August 3, 2014.
+Visit the IIASA web site for program activities, eligibility, and application materials.

 Core support for USNMO/IIASA is provided by the National Science Foundation under Grant No. OISE-1246585, with policy involvement of the Office of Science and Technology Policy, the Department of State, the Department of Energy, the Department of Commerce (NOAA), the USDA Forest Service, and the Environmental Protection Agency.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.